selman92/fogbugz-report-generator/README.md

 A Manuscript API token is needed to use the program.
 You can follow the steps listed [here](http://help.fogcreek.com/12252/manuscript-api-token) to get a new token.

 Cases can be excluded based on their title.
 You must enter excluded words in a comma separated format.
 The words are **case-insensitive**.
+All cases that contains any of the entered words will be excluded in the generated report.